Kiyoiiiii/hw7data/README.md

 ------------+-----------------------------------
       Total |      4,992      100.00

-.
-. // SAVE DATA FILE IN DIRECTORY DESIGNATED AT TOP OF PROGRAM AS **SURVEY**_PUF.DTA . // replace option allows Stata to overwrite an existing .dta file . /*
+// SAVE DATA FILE IN DIRECTORY DESIGNATED AT TOP OF PROGRAM AS **SURVEY**_PUF.DTA
+// replace option allows Stata to overwrite an existing .dta file /*
 > - I briefly changed the line below to "save demo/${SURVEY}_PUF, replace"
-> - Then discovered that students were using MY followup.do instead of their own!!!
+> - Then discovered that students were using MY followup.do instead of their own!!! save ${SURVEY}_PUF, replace file NHANES_1999_2000_PUF.dta saved
-> */
-. save ${SURVEY}_PUF, replace
-file NHANES_1999_2000_PUF.dta saved

-.
-.
-end of do-file

-. save followup, replace
+save followup, replace
 (file followup.dta not found)
 file followup.dta saved

-. import sasxport5 "${nhanes}1999-2000/DEMO.XPT", clear
+import sasxport5 "${nhanes}1999-2000/DEMO.XPT", clear

-. merge 1:1 seqn using followup, nogen
+merge 1:1 seqn using followup, nogen

     Result                      Number of obs
     -----------------------------------------